maxh/maxheinritz.com/_essays/organizing-codebases.md

 - An entity revision history tracking system
 - Widely used standardized constants such as ISO country codes

-One way to think about platform code is: if your startup pivots and you want to start a totally new code base in a different domain, you should be able to copy over all the platform code without needing to refactor anything.
+One way to think about platform code is: if your startup pivots and you want to start a totally new codebase in a different domain, you should be able to copy over all the platform code without needing to refactor anything.

 Another way to think about platform code is: it could be easily bundled up and distributed as packages or libraries on npm, maven, etc. Indeed, reusing open source external packages instead of hand rolling platform code is generally the best approach.
 But in every codebase I’ve worked on, we’ve ended up with some components that are platform-like in nature (ie domain-agnostic) but still specific to our particular application.